Category Archive: El Paso Makes News

 El Paso Makes has been awarded over $1.1 M in funding for its Manufacturing Research for All Domain Attritable Autonomous Systems (ADA2) project.
 The funding will be used to initiate a manufacturing research project with small and medium El Paso manufacturers to develop manufacturing models enabled by digital engineering and automation capabilities to support the U.S. goals to produce ADA2 to counter China’s military.

 Established in 2023, El Paso Makes is a one-stop resource for manufacturers in El Paso, West Texas, and beyond, helping them access quality suppliers, industry resources, and research needed to ensure the demands of the aerospace and defense markets are met.
-El Paso Makes is committed to growing the region’s aerospace, defense, and advanced manufacturing ecosystem through education and workforce development, fostering business opportunities, and diversifying the nation’s defense industrial base.
+El Paso Makes is committed to growing the region’s aerospace, defense, and advanced manufacturing industrial base through education and workforce development, fostering business opportunities, and diversifying the nation’s defense industrial base.

 In a statement released by Congresswoman Escobar, she said it is a privilege to serve El Paso and ensure federal dollars are being invested in the community.
 “Each year through the appropriations process, my office requests funding for 15 community projects critical to the well-being of our community and region.
 I am proud to announce this year I was able to secure funding for all of our projects for a total of $15.6 million for El Paso.
 The projects selected will serve the borderland in a variety of ways, improving infrastructure, expanding educational opportunities, and investing in the incredible work already being done in our district.”